adonath/scipy-2025-gen-ai-jax-for-science-tutorial/README.md

 cd scipy-2025-gen-ai-jax-for-science-tutorial
 ```

-#### Using A System Python
-If you are using a system Python, we recommend to create a virtual environment first.
+We recommend to create a virtual environment first.
 This can be done with the following command:

 ```bash
 python -m venv scipy-2025-jax-gen-ai-tutorial